akvo/akvo-flow-docs/docs/flowapp2.2.0/03-Starting-the-FLOW-app.rst

 Survey list
 ~~~~~~~~~~~

 The second item in the side menu is your list of surveys.
 This list holds all surveys assigned to your device.
 By clicking on the name of the survey, you select the survey you want to collect data for.
-For more information on surveys in the app check section 4.1 Surveys http://flow.readthedocs.org/en/latest/docs/flowapp2.2.0/04-Data-collection-structure.html.
+For more information on surveys in the app check section `Surveys <http://flow.readthedocs.org/en/latest/docs/flowapp2.2.0/04-Data-collection-structure.html>`_.

 If you have no surveys in your list, but there are surveys assigned to your device, you need to check your Internet connection and restart the app.